RatulMaharaj/Blog/content/posts/2020-07-16-virtual-environments-in-python/index.md

 By default, every python project on your system uses the same directories to store and retrieve third party libraries (site-packages) and given that Python isn't able to differentiate between various versions of packages in the `site-packages` directory, a real problem arises.

-A virtual environment is a tool that helps to keep dependencies required by different projects separate by creating isolated python virtual environments for them.
+A virtual environment is a tool that helps to keep dependencies required by different projects separate by creating isolated python environments for them.

-In short - it makes life just a little bit easier.

 # Creating virtual environments